pauldijou/outdated/README.md

 If using a Git repository, git tags which are valid semver will be used as possible versions for the package.

-If using GitLab, private repositories, or just running into the API rate limit, create an authentication token by running `outdated auth add`.
+If using GitLab, private repositories, or just reaching the API rate limit, create an authentication token by running `outdated auth add`.
 See the [authorizations section](#authorizations).

 ## Help